StelliDev/StelliDev/README.md

 ### Hello, I'm Syle777!

-Good day! ❤
+Hello, everyone! ❤

 I am a amateur developer from South Korea.
-I am interested in big data and deep learning and computer vision.
+I usually read books and draw pictures.
+And I am interested in big data and deep learning and computer vision.

 If you want to contact me, please leave me a message! / Discord: test#0000